Trade,Export and Investment Financial Assistance (Incentives)

 - Training of personnel, to improve labour productivity and the skills profile of the labour force.

-- R900 million in the case of any Greenfield project with a preferred status;
+- R900 million in the case of any Greenfield project with preferred status or;

-- R550 million in the case of any other Greenfield project;
+- R550 million in the case of any other Greenfield project (qualifying status) or;

-- R550 million in the case of any Brownfield project with a preferred status;
+- R550 million in the case of any Brownfield project with preferred status or;

-- R350 million in the case of any other Brownfield project;
+- R350 million in the case of any other Brownfield project (qualifying status);

-- An additional training allowance of R36 000 per employee may be deducted from taxable income; and
+- An additional training allowance of R36 000 per full time employee may be deducted from taxable income; and

 - A maximum total additional training allowance per project, amounting to R20 million, in the case of a qualifying project, and R30 million in the case of a preferred project.

-According to the point system, an Industrial Policy project will achieve 'qualifying status' if it achieves at least five (5) of the total 10 points, and a 'preferred status' if it achieves at least eight (8) of the total 10 points.
+According to the point system, an Industrial Policy project will achieve 'qualifying status' if it achieves at least 4 (four) of the total 8 points, and 'preferred status' if it achieves at least 7 (seven) of the total 8 points.

 Section 12I Tax Allowance Supported Projects

-Since the Section 121 Tax Allowance Incentive was announced in 2010 the programme has supported 42 projects with an investment value of R43 billion for the period up to 30 April 2014.
+Since the Section 121 Tax Allowance Incentive was announced in 2010 the programme has supported 50 projects with a total investment of R46 billion for the period up to 28 February 2015.
 These projects are within the priority sectors identified in the Industrial Policy Action Plan (IPAP).

-The top three sectors that attracted the highest investment are as follow: Eighteen of the projects are in the chemical sector; six within the cement and ceramics sector, three are in the wood, paper and pulp sector.
-These three sectors represent approximately 83% of the total investment approved in 8 sectors.
-All 42 projects will create approximately 6 205 direct jobs and 89 583 indirect jobs.
-It is further estimated that R10,7 billion worth of opportunities will be created through small medium and micro enterprise procurement.
+The top three sectors that attracted the highest investment are as follows: 21 of the projects are in the chemical sector; seven within the cement and ceramics sector and three are in the agro-processing sector.
+These three sectors represent approximately 80% of the total investment approved in eight sectors.
+All 50 projects will create approximately 6 200 direct jobs and 65 000 indirect jobs.
+It is further estimated that R11 billion worth of opportunities will be created through small medium and micro enterprise procurement.

 The investment must be: